 The creativity and talents in this community never cease to amaze me.
 It was so beautiful to see the long line of people (men and women) proposing Open Space sessions who had never done that before.
 The excitement was tangible.
 During these sessions, I heard people being encouraged to start WIA groups in their local communities, learning how to start blogs, discovering what a good conference submission looks like, and other great topics.
 Laura Powers was hosting a session around body language and how to be a more powerful presence in life.
 We also had a dynamic, energetic dialogue hosted by Declan Whelan around how to be better allies for the women in the Agile community.
 I appreciated that a few women said they finally felt heard right then, right there, in that Open Space session.

 Towards the end of the event, we have the Launching New Voices lightning talks.
 I’m so grateful to have been on the team that created this concept along with Jenny Tarwater and Pradeepa Narayanaswamy.
-We wanted to add unique value to the WIA community, so we pondered ‘what if we gave a 7-minute slot for a lightning talk from new speakers who had never been compensated to be a conference speaker?’ and the idea took flight from there.
+We wanted to add unique value to the WIA community, so we pondered ‘What if we gave a 7-minute slot for a lightning talk from new speakers who had never been compensated to be a conference speaker?’ and the idea took flight from there.
 We weren’t honestly sure if anyone would submit a session, and as usual, the response was amazing!
 Mentors were also added to pair with each new speaker and hone their speaking skills in preparation for the WIA event.
 The Launching New Voices segment has turned out to be a very fun portion of the event.
 We have so many talented people in our community.
-I love that two of our first “new voices” (Joanna Vahlsing and Linda Podder) are now on the organizing team selecting the new voices for up and coming events.
+I love that two of our first “new voices” (Joanna Vahlsing and Linda Podder) are now on the organizing team selecting the new voices for upcoming events.

 How would I describe the essence of the Sunday WIA event?
 A place to breathe.
 A place to meet new friends and connect in a real way.
 For me, it’s like when I’ve been traveling internationally for an extended period of time and I’ve been translating non-stop all day every day … then I suddenly bump into someone who speaks my language and it’s such a relief to stop translating for a few minutes.
 That is what the essence of this event feels like for me.
 It’s so good to connect before we all get lost in the big conference crowd that’s coming.
 This event spreads joy, encourages hearts, enhances deep understanding, strengthens alliances, creates new friendships, and just generally makes the world a better place by contributing positive energy and building people up.